Yohann0/Finance/README.md

 # Finance

 This repository contains my personal finance projects.
-For the moment, it contains the following projects:
+Currently, it includes the following projects:

+### **Interest Rate Models**
-- HJM model: a Python notebook that develops the main theoretical HJM result and use it with Principal Component Analysis and Monte Carlo simulations to price a caplet
+- **HJM Model**: A Python notebook that develops the main theoretical results of the Heath-Jarrow-Morton (HJM) framework.
+It uses Principal Component Analysis (PCA) and Monte Carlo simulations to price a caplet.
+- **Hull-White Model**: A Python notebook that explores theoretical results of the Hull-White model and applies it to price interest rate derivatives, including caps, swaps, and swaptions.

+### **Trading Strategies**
-- Momentum trading strategy: a Python notebook that implements a momentum trading strategy on different assets and a MACD (Moving Average Convergence Divergence) strategy
+- **Momentum Trading Strategy**: A Python notebook implementing a momentum trading strategy across different assets, including a MACD (Moving Average Convergence Divergence) strategy.
+- **Pairs Trading Strategy**: A Python notebook that implements a pairs trading strategy with Bayesian optimization.

+### **Option Pricing**
-- Option pricing, greeks, implied vol in Python: a Python notebook that prices options using different methods (Black-Scholes, Binomial Tree, Monte Carlo, Finite Difference), calculates greeks and volatility smile
+- **Option Pricing, Greeks, and Implied Volatility in Python**: A Python notebook that prices options using various methods (Black-Scholes, Binomial Tree, Monte Carlo, Finite Difference), calculates Greeks, and analyzes volatility smiles.
-- Option pricing in C++: a C++ notebook that prices options using different methods (Black-Scholes, Binomial Tree, Monte Carlo, Finite Difference)
+- **Option Pricing in C++**: A C++ implementation for pricing options using different methods (Black-Scholes, Binomial Tree, Monte Carlo, Finite Difference).

-- Pairs trading strategy: a Python notebook that implements a pairs trading strategy with Bayesian optimization
+### **Portfolio Construction**
+- **Smart Beta**: A Python notebook that constructs an Equally Risk-Contributed portfolio using classical ETFs based on the S&P 500 (Quality, Value, Dividends, Momentum, Low Volatility, Market Cap).

+### **Sentiment Analysis**
-- Sentiment analysis from financial news: a Python notebook that performs sentiment analysis on financial news
+- **Sentiment Analysis from Financial News**: A Python notebook that performs sentiment analysis on financial news to extract insights.

+### **Other Projects**
-In the "Other projects" folder, I have included the report of my EPFL project on an educational chatbot.
-Even if it is not directly related to finance, Natural Language Processing has applications in every field, and may be applied to quantitative finance.
+In the **"Other Projects"** folder, I have included the report of my **EPFL project** on an educational chatbot.
+While not directly related to finance, Natural Language Processing (NLP) has broad applications, including potential use cases in quantitative finance.